Category: House & Home

 This New Old House Part 13: Drywall – The Most Boring Post (But There Are Lessons)

 After spray foam insulation, plumbing disasters, HVAC complications, and window decisions I’d come to regret for the next fifteen years, we finally got to something relatively straightforward: drywall.
-Spoiler alert: this was one of the easier parts of the build.
-Which means it’s also one of the less interesting blog posts.
-But there are still…
+It went fine.
+Which, in this build, was its own kind of miracle.
+Hiring a Subcontractor My friend who was acting as our general contractor took one…

 -